iPzard/mkvtoolnix-batch-tool/README.md

 <br>

 ## 💾 Downloads
 MKVToolNix Batch Tool is powered by MKVToolNix, and is therefore limited to Windows.
-See the project's [releases page](https://github.com/iPzard/mkvtoolnix-batch-tool/releases) for download links.
+See the project's [releases&nbsp;page](https://github.com/iPzard/mkvtoolnix-batch-tool/releases) for download links.
 <br><br>

 ## 🔨 Merging subtitles